 - 1. Don't sit in your car with the doors unlocked or the windows rolled down. - 2.
 Don't stay in a parked car unnecessarily (e.g., looking at your cell phone, doing miscellaneous tasks). - 3.
 Don't leave your car running unattended, making it an easy target for theft.
 It is also a punishable offense with a \$70 fine and one point on your license.
 The only exceptions, for five minutes or less, are if your car uses a remote starter or is parked on your property, locked. - 4.
-Don't drive alone in high crime neighborhoods, on isolated roads, or in empty parking lots. - 6.
-Don't stop to help a disabled motorist or pedestrian.
+Don't drive alone in high crime neighborhoods, on isolated roads, or in empty parking lots. - 5.
+Don't stop at isolated ATMs, especially at night. - Don't stop to help a disabled motorist or pedestrian.
 Stay in your locked car and offer to call a service station or the police. - 7.
-Don't open your window for someone approaching your car asking for directions or trying to sell you - 8.
-Don't be afraid to ask for a store security guard to walk you to your car. - 9.
-Don't park near walls, bushes, dumpsters, cargo vans, trucks, or other surroundings that someone can hide behind. - 10.
+Don't open your window for someone approaching your car asking for directions or trying to sell you something. - 8.
+Don't be afraid to ask for a store security guard to walk you to your car. - Don't park near walls, bushes, dumpsters, cargo vans, trucks, or other surroundings that someone can hide behind. - 10.
 Don't be a victim because you are not prepared.

-GOOD HABITS FOR GETTING INTO A PARKED CAR
+GOOD HABITS FOR GETTING